dimipet/excelMerger/README.md

 ------

 **ExcelMerger** is a program written in *Java*.
 Its sole purpose is to merge data from many excel files into a single excel file.
+It is ideal to batch merge same structured xls/xlsx files to one output.
 The user can give as many files as he wants as input and specify certain rows and columns (*same for every file*) to be copied into the output.

 ## Prerequisites
 * Java JDK 8